 Amitayus (Art Print) – Flera Birmane

 Amitayus, is seated on a double lotus set on raised throne; he is crowned and wears the ornaments of the bodhisattva.
-He sits in a meditation posture with a vase (kalasha) in his hands, which contains the elixir of immortality (amrita) and leaves of the Ashoka tree.
-It symbolizes “a long life without the misery (shoka) of disease.
-His body is shining like a jewel because of his role as the Buddha who seeks to remove ignorance and allow people to reach true human potential.
+He sits in a meditation posture with a vase in his hands, which contains the elixir of immortality and leaves of the Ashoka tree.
+It symbolizes “a long life without the misery of disease”.
+His body is shining like a jewel as the Buddha who seeks to remove ignorance and allow people to reach true human potential.
 The achievement of pure happiness is the principle role of Amitayus Buddha.

-Above Amitayus’s head a crouching Garuda devours two snakes as he sits against a burgeoning fruit tree.
-Amitayus is flanked by eight bodhisatvas who are associated with the fulfillment of earthly boons and often form a mandala around a central deity.
-Seated just below the center of Amitayus’s throne is Shadakshari Lokeshvara; at either side of the peacock vehicles is protector: to the left, a ferocious red deity, to the right, Achala(blue).
-Many Buddhists have found the popular tradition of commissioning images of Amitayus not only for themselves but for others.
-Their intention is that the result of creating these pictures will gain merit and would ensure a long life for themselves and others.
+Above Amitayus’s head a crouching Garuda devours two snakes as he sits against a blossoming fruit tree.
+Amitayus is flanked by eight bodhisattvas who are associated with the fulfillment of earthly boons and often form a mandala around a central deity.
+Seated just below the center of Amitayus’s throne is Shadakshari Lokeshvara; at either side of the peacocks is a protector: to the left, a ferocious red deity, to the right, Achala.

 * All of Flera’s fine art prints print on Canson Infinity Rag, a 100% archival fine art cotton watercolor paper.